 Another pretty wrecked car that has a spot in our hearts.
-Mainly due to an impressive mid Paris (the French obviously love car chases!)
-Police chase which sees it flying through little alley ways and down flights of steps like in the Italian Job.
+Mainly due to an impressive mid-Paris (the French obviously love car chases!)
+A police chase that sees it flying through little alleyways and down flights of steps like in the Italian Job.
 It takes a battering, but still keeps on going.

 #26.
 1963 Volkswagen Type 1 (Beetle) — Love Bug